 Upon completion of this educational activity, participants should be able to:

 Integrity Continuing Education, Inc. is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Integrity Continuing Education, Inc. designates this live activity for a maximum of 0.75 AMA PRA Category 1 Credits™.
+Integrity Continuing Education, Inc. designates this other activity for a maximum of 0.75 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.